sendbird/SendBird-SDK-JavaScript/README.md

 The `sb.setErrorFirstCallback(false)` returns callbacks to their original parameter ordering, with errors last.

-> Note: Go to the [Event handler](https://sendbird.com/docs/chat/v3/javascript/guides/event-handler) page to learn more about the usages of the Chat SDK's handlers and callbacks.
+> **Note**: Go to the [Event handler](https://sendbird.com/docs/chat/v3/javascript/guides/event-handler) page to learn more about the usages of the Chat SDK's handlers and callbacks.

 <br />